Rokiis1/user_profile/server/README.md

 - `models/` - This directory is for defining the data models and writing native SQL queries.
 Models represent the structure of your database tables and provide methods to interact with the database.

-- `schemas/` - This directory is typically used for defining validation schemas.
-These schemas ensure that the data being processed meets certain criteria before it is handled by the controllers.

 - `configs/` - This directory contains configuration files for your application.
 These files might include database connection settings, environment variables, and other configuration details.

 - `routes/` - This directory defines the routes for your application.
 Routes map HTTP requests to specific controller actions.